mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template.markdown

 sortorder: 500021025
 toc: False
 sidebartitle: flask.templating render_template
-meta: Python example code for the render_template callable from the flask.templating module of the Flask project.
+meta: Python example code that shows how to use the render_template callable from the flask.templating module of the Flask project.

 render_template is a callable within the flask.templating module of the Flask project.